Office of Social Innovation and Civic Participation: Impact investing

-The Initiative uses 6 Key Milestones to gauge how, where and when their intervention will be most beneficial.
-Milestone 1 is Entering School.
-This Milestone focuses on fostering an environment in schools and at home, that allows for young children to gain a positive foundational understanding that will carry as they advance in their educational journey.
-This Milestone primarily aims to conquer the economic disparities that exist that often create difficulties of mobility as well as outside factors such as poverty that may impact a child’s ability to focus at school.
-Milestone 2 is evaluated at the end of third grade and looks at the child’s reading level with the hopes that they are reading at grade level.
+The initiative uses six key milestones to gauge how, where and when their intervention will be most beneficial.
+Milestone 1 is entering school.
+This focuses on fostering an environment in schools and at home, that allows for young children to gain a positive foundational understanding that will carry as they advance in their educational journey.
+This milestone primarily aims to conquer the economic disparities that exist that often create difficulties of mobility as well as outside factors such as poverty that may impact a child’s ability to focus at school.
+Milestone 2 is evaluated at the end of third grade, with the hopes that they are reading at grade level.
 At this point in schooling, reading begins to become a more integrated part of the educational process and without this skill, some children may fall behind.
 These efforts are carried out at school, assuring that early educators are supported enough to facilitate children who may be behind.
 Efforts are also encouraged at home through family involvement in supporting child’s education.
-Milestone 3 is set as Graduating from High School, understanding that this now means these children are able to advance on to their higher education or to enter the work force.
-Milestone 4 is them completing some type of Post Secondary Program, whether it be college or job training.
-This Milestone is based off of the understanding the 65% of jobs now require post-secondary education.
-Milestone 5 evaluates the ability of the youth to enter the workforce, hoping that anyone who wants a job is able to get a job.
-This Milestone aims to assure all youth have access to the proper training as well as the necessary resources to allow them the opportunity to work such as low cost child care and transportation.
-Milestone 6, the final milestone, evaluates the youths' involvement is violent crime as well as supporting those who have already been impacted by violent crime.
-This Milestone aims to tackle the reality of the racial disproportionalities in the criminal justice system.
+Milestone 3 is set as graduating from high school, understanding that this now means these children are able to advance on to their higher education or to enter the work force.
+Milestone 4 is them completing some type of post-secondary program, whether it be college or job training.
+This milestone is based on the understanding that 65% of jobs now require post-secondary education.
+Milestone 5 evaluates the ability of the youth to enter the workforce, hoping that anyone who wants a job is able to get one.
+This milestone aims to assure all youth have access to the proper training as well as the necessary resources to allow them the opportunity to work such as low cost child care and transportation.
+Milestone 6, the final milestone, evaluates the youths' involvement in violent crime as well as supporting those who have already been impacted by violent crime.
+This milestone aims to tackle the reality of the racial disproportionalities in the criminal justice system.